krlohnes/task-tree-mcp/README.md

-# AI on the Prize - Task Tree System
+# Task Tree MCP

-A production-ready hierarchical task management system for Claude Code that maintains context and prioritization through lineage injection.
+A hierarchical task management system for Claude Code that maintains context and prioritization through lineage injection.
 Instead of flat task lists, tasks are organized as nodes in a tree where AI agents maintain awareness of high-level goals while working on implementation details.

 ## 🎯 Core Mission Accomplished